yoramterleth/uiglaciology/content/2-structure.md

 ### Home directory
 Tim recommends against using this directory for most purposes.
 It is not accessible to others under most circumstances.
 It's better to work on projects in a transparent, centralized, and accessible way.

+## On your local computer
+Don't do significant computing on your local computer if it's not being backed up on OneDrive.
+Whenever possible, do your work on kennicott.

 # OLD Below